Zeta Functions and the (Linear) Logic of Markov Processes: A sub-Markov processes cocycle

-However, having a well-defined associative execution is not enough to model linear logic.
-Following what was exposed in the first sections, we now define a zeta function associated to a sub-Markov process, and show that this zeta function and the execution satisfy the required cocycle property.
+This establishes the existence of a well-defined associative execution, the first ingredient for constructing linear realisability models.
+Following what was exposed in the first sections, we now define a zeta function associated with pairs of general sub-Markov processes, and show it satisfies the required cocycle property w.r.t. execution.